alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 **1. Prepare the application**

 You will first need to create an **.apk** (for Android) / **.ipa** (for iOS) file, with a build of your app containing the AltDriver.
-[Here](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x) is a helpful resource about the process of instrumenting the TrashCat application using AltTester Unity SDK `v2.0.2`.
+[Here](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x) is a helpful resource about the process of instrumenting the TrashCat application using AltTester® Unity SDK `v2.0.2`.

 If you’re unsure how to generate an **.ipa** file please watch the first half of [this video](https://www.youtube.com/embed/rCwWhEeivjY?start=0&end=199) for iOS.
 After you finish setting up the build, you need to use the **Archive** option to generate the standalone **.ipa**.
 The required steps for the archive option are described [here](https://docs.saucelabs.com/mobile-apps/automated-testing/ipa-files/#creating-ipa-files-for-appium-testing).
 Keep in mind that you need to select **Development** at step 6.